An Overview on Hip Labral Repair

 Post-op recovery following a hip labral repair will depend on the complexity of the surgery.
 Following arthroscopic surgery, the patient will be given a strict rehabilitation protocol to follow with a skilled physical therapist.
 Depending on the exact nature of the surgery, once physical therapy has been completed, most athletes are able to return to sports within 4-6 months.

-For additional information on labral tears of the hip, or to inquire about arthroscopic hip surgery for labral repairs of the hip, please contact the Austin, Texas orthopedic office of Dr. Jeff Padalecki.
+For additional information on surgical hip labral repair, or to inquire about torn hip labrum treatment, please contact the Austin, Texas orthopedic office of hip surgeon Dr. Jeff Padalecki.